 Euphoria is exactly the sign of long-lost function that my adolescent rapture hinted at.
 Once tasted, nothing else will do.
 The thing is to come by it on purpose, not just by chance.
 What conditions would make it possible?
 Identifying and providing conditions is hygiene’s forte.
 It accomplishes this by making ordinary observations of life in nature along certain lines.

-In common usage, hygiene means vigilant cleanliness against germs and use of safety equipment to protect against a hostile environment.
-But hygiene includes all healthy conditions and practices.
-It is fearless, relaxed, and respectful of life’s resilience.
+In common usage, the third sense strangely dominates.
+Hygiene is reduced to vigilant cleanliness against germs and the use of safety equipment to protect against a hostile environment.
+Why?
+We will get to that.
+Meanwhile, the dictionary shows that hygiene includes all healthy conditions and practices.
+It is fearless and relaxed.
+It respects life’s resilience.

 Natural Hygiene makes all this explicit.
 It identifies “preservation” with life’s defining characteristic of self-preservation.
 And it identifies “conditions and practices conducive” to health with the normal conditions of life.
 Thus it recognizes the self-preserving organism and seeks to provide it with normal conditions of life in both sickness and health.
 This originates in hygiene’s observation of ubiquitous health in nature, where organisms also get injured and sick, yet only normal conditions of life exist.
 For humans, these conditions and practices, both physiological and social, include: